Koch film opens on day of former NYC mayor's death

-Zeitgeist Films, the distributor, said the film got a lot of attention on Friday, and more than a dozen theaters in the New York area have expressed interest in screening it.
+Zeitgeist Films, the distributor, said the film got a lot of attention on Friday, and more than a dozen theatres in the New York area have expressed interest in screening it.

 Koch presided over New York City during a turbulent period when the city appeared close to bankruptcy and was plagued by high crime and high rates of homelessness.